ebastler/marbastlib/readme.md

 ## Update notes:

+Update note (03.04.2022): Added Hi-Tek 725 series ("Space Invader") and Alps SKCM/CKCL (and Alps/MX combo) footprints.
+The available footprints were made off official datasheets, but are most likely still missing sizes (stepped caps lock for alps, for example).
+These will be added later on, should need arise.

 Update note (04.03.2022): Recreated untested/specialty from main after changes.
 All SMD parts that had pads on B.Cu were flipped to F.Cu.
 This will require you to flip them after adding them, but the pick and place assembly files will now list the correct layer for hotswap sockets and revmount LEDs, which were previously designated as "top side" despite being bottom sided.
 I also added dedicated symbol libs for choc and MX (solder/hotswap 1u switch, stab, SK6812MINI-E, common anode 6028 revmount) with pre-assigned footprints to make placing those parts in large numbers faster.

 Update note (17.01.2022): Flattened the commit history after a cleanup to make the library easier to maintain.
 This should not have any impact on working with it.
 Removed the 2x1.6mm crystal footprint as it exists within KiCAD 6 base libs.
 Changed silkscreen layers for hotswap sockets.
 Moved MX hotswap footprints and HRO Type-C M-14 from `untested` to `main`, after they were confirmed working on a prototype.
 Updated the readme to include an explanation how to switch submodule branches.